Waldron–Beck House and Carriage House

-Waldron–Beck House and Carriage House is a historic home and carriage house located at Lafayette, Tippecanoe County, Indiana.
+Waldron–Beck House and Carriage House is a historic home and carriage house located at Lafayette, Indiana.
 The house was built in 1877, and is a two-story, irregularly shaped Italianate style brick dwelling, with a rear service wing.
 It sits on a stone foundation and has a multi-hipped roof with bracketed cornice.
 It features a three-sided, two-story projecting bay.
 The carriage house is a two-story, three bay brick building.
 It has a hipped roof with cupola and a bracketed cornice.

 It was listed on the National Register of Historic Places in 1984.